-{¶33} In Wilson, the court analyzed two different statutes and determined that if two different statutes prohibited identical activity and required identical proof, yet imposed different penalties, sentencing the defendant under the statute with the higher penalty could violate equal protection.
+{¶36} In Wilson, the court analyzed two different statutes and determined that if two different statutes prohibited identical activity and required identical proof, yet imposed different penalties, sentencing the defendant under the statute with the higher penalty could violate equal protection.
 Here, however, Klembus was charged under R.C.
-4511.19, which proscribed one activity (and it contained a furthermore clause that enhanced the degree of the offense).
+4511.19, which proscribed one activity.
 The statute also contained a penalty enhancement outlined in R.C.
 2941.1413.
 The R.C.
 2941.1413 penalty enhancement does not prohibit an activity or require proof of an additional element of a crime.
 Rather, it is a statutorily authorized specification that increases the severity of a penalty imposed for certain repeat OVI offenders.